evkx/evkx.github.io/content/models/xpeng/g9/G9_RWD_Standard_Range/_index.md

 ## User interface and control

 XPENG G9 RWD Standard Range has twin screens on a shared frame mounted with brackets on top of the dashboard.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments).
 In addition, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) in the center console  and one [infotainment screen](../../../../technology/userinterface/screens/#front-passenger-screen) in front of the passenger seat.
 The  screen behind the steering wheel mounted into the dashboard is 10,25 inches large.
 The touch screen on the dashboard's center  is 14,96 inches large.
-The touch screen uicontrols.screen.location.PassengerSideOnDash is 14,96 inches large.
+The touch screen in front of the passenger on the dashboard is 14,96 inches large.

 <figur>